 Half of marketing is experimentation.

-In 2019, we have access to loads of data on our customers.
+We have access to loads of data on our customers.
 Heck, some brands know when women are pregnant before their families do – based on their internet browsing patterns.

 Here’s what a modern-day marketing campaign might look like: